jemmy512/book-notes/C++/C++Primer.md

 * A `load operation` with this memory order performs the acquire operation on the affected memory location:
     * no reads or writes in the current thread can be reordered `before` this load.
 * All writes in other threads that release the same atomic variable are visible in the current thread
+* Acquire semantics prevent memory reordering of the read-acquire with any read or write operation that follows it in program order.

 ### memory_order_release
 * A `store operation` with this memory order performs the release operation:
     * no reads or writes in the current thread can be reordered `after` this store.
 * All writes in the current thread are visible in other threads that acquire the same atomic variable and writes that carry a dependency into the atomic variable become visible in other threads that consume the same atomic
+* Release semantics prevent memory reordering of the write-release with any read or write operation that precedes it in program order.

 ### memory_order_acq_rel
 * A `read-modify-write` operation with this memory order is both an acquire operation and a release operation.